rake93/RockMP3/README.md

 RockMP3
 =======

 Android 4.1 Building Audio Player Tutorial...!

-People ask me all the time how to develop an Android program that can load up and play music.
+People asked me all the time how to develop an Android program that can load up and play music.
 Sadly, there are not a lot of good answers on the internet.
 The good news is, it's really not all that bad.

 Today we are going to:

     Learn how to implement features of the android.media.MediaPlayer class.